-Hello, this article is part of my Death by 1000 Cuts series.
-I shine a light on glaring software development industry problems.
-I'm confident I will have written 1000 articles someday.
+Hello!
+This article is part of a Death by 1000 Cuts series that shines a light on glaring software development industry failures.
+I'm confident you'll return to 1000 articles someday.

 We’re drowning in content.
-Content is EVERYWHERE, and most content invites you to empty your wallet.
+Content is EVERYWHERE, most of which invites you to empty your wallet.
 Wealth extraction is content’s most common purpose.
-Peddling ideas, proving a point, therapy, and education are other common use cases.
+Other use cases are peddling ideas, proving a point, therapy, and education.

 Why do I write content?
 I write content to learn through teaching.
 I love learning, and I love sharing.
 I have aspirations to be like Uncle Bob Martin and Martin Fowler.
-I love how these class acts have honed in on teaching fundamentals.
-Strong well reasoned opinions on clean code and rock-solid architectures are sorely needed.
+I love how these class acts teach the fundamentals.
+Solid and well-reasoned opinions on clean code and rock-solid architectures are essential.

-I do not apply one size fits all solutions.
-I prefer to provide sufficient information and tools to craft a solution that works within a given context.
-Sure, there are patterns for many software designs, but every context dictates a different solution.
-After all, The Law of Instrument dictates more than a cursory glance at solution options.
+I don’t apply one size fits all solutions.
+I provide just enough information within a given context.
+Many software design patterns exist, but every context dictates a different answer.
+After all, [The Law of Instrument] dictates more than a cursory glance.

-When writing prose, knowing your audience is key.
-I find it annoying when people preach to me about things I already know.
-My to-the-point presentation may have landed well with my audience.
+When writing prose, knowing your audience is critical.
+My to-the-point presentation landed well with my audience.
 After all, I was speaking to a team of software development professionals.
-However, not all of them are interested in architecture or diagrams, so a brief moment of context-setting may have added value.
+However, not all are interested in architecture or diagrams, so a brief moment of context-setting would have added value.

-Why do people insist on using isolated or overloaded acronyms and find it cute?
-It's not, and it forces people to fish for meaning so an acronym can live.
+Why do people insist on using acronyms and find them cute?

-It’s not difficult to improve the context for a reader.
-Anyone can type Fiscal Year 2021 (FY21) at the top of their document, then refer to FY21 within their content: context set, and everyone’s happy including acronym fans.
+It’s easy to improve the context for a reader.
+Anyone can type the Fiscal Year 2021 (FY21) at the top of their document, then refer to FY21 within their content: context set and everyone’s happy, including acronym fans.

 A little context goes a long way.
-Try the following approaches to improve the context for your readers.
+Let’s increase context for our readers.